Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Introduction

 Many common CNN architectures, like ResNet~\cite{he2016} or Inception~\cite{szegedy2015}, employ a global average pooling layer before the final fully connected layer(s), in order to reduce the number of parameters and to make the model applicable to input images of varying size.
 However, much information is lost during feature averaging, as features of the object of interest (in our case the animal) are merged with background features.
 Evidently, this can lead to noisy representations, particularly if the training set for some target classes is small -- a frequent situation when dealing with skewed data distributions where some classes, for instance certain animal species~\cite{Horn_2018_CVPR}, are much rarer than others.
 A similar problem arises when the procedure used to acquire the training data induces sampling biases, which then may cause the network to learn spurious correlations that are irrelevant, or even harmful, for the task~\cite{torralba2011unbiased,ritter2017cognitive}.
 Specifically, global pooling operations harm generalization if different categories of interest often appear in the same context, thus complicating the conceptually simple task to focus on a small, relevant region; such as for instance in our application, where animals are surrounded by similar vegetation.
 We thus advocate the use of privileged information during training to guide the model's attention.

-We introduce \emph{privileged pooling (PrPool)} a visual attention mechanism that leverages privileged information in the form of keypoint locations to learn a weighted pooling operator.
-It is intuitive that annotations of important object parts facilitate learning from small training sets.
-We use point-level part annotations, which are relatively cheap to collect and at the same time directly relevant to discriminate objects that look alike (i.e., similar animal species).
+We introduce \emph{privileged pooling (PrPool)} a visual attention mechanism {for animal species recognition} that leverages privileged information in the form of keypoint locations to learn a weighted pooling operator.
+It is intuitive that annotations of important {body parts} facilitate learning from small training sets.
+We use point-level part annotations, which are relatively cheap to collect and at the same time directly relevant to discriminate {animal species} that look alike.
 A few works have investigated self-supervised attention as a means to improve image understanding~\cite{hu2019see,zheng2017learning,tellmewheretolook_2018}.
 We are not aware of any systematic inquiry into supervised learning of the pooling operator from privileged information.
 Notably,~\cite{attentional_pooling_girdhar_NIPS2017} derive a scheme for action recognition that relies on keypoints to learn a very specific pooling operation (a low-rank approximation of bilinear pooling).